Łąka Prudnicka: History

 After the reorganization of the province of Silesia, the rural community of Łąka Prudnicka belonged to the Landkreis Neustadt O.S. from 1816 onwards, in the Regierungsbezirk Oppeln.
 According to Johann Georg Knie, in 1845 there was a castle, an advanced work, two hereditary village leaders, a brewery, a distillery, a Protestant school, a Catholic school and 244 houses in the village.
 In the same year, 1,670 people lived in Łąka Prudnicka, of which 310 were Protestants and 4 were Jewish.
 In 1855, 1,707 people lived in Łąka Prudnicka.
 In 1865 there were 54 farmers, 21 gardeners and 12 cottagers as well as a brewery, a distillery, two schools, two water mills and five bars.
 The Catholic residents belonged to the parish in Moszczanka, the Protestant residents belonged to the parish in Prudnik.
 The Catholic school was attended by 240 students in 1865, while the Protestant school had 104 students.
 In 1874 the administrative district of Łąka Prudnicka (Landgemeinden Wiese Gräflich) was founded, which consisted of the rural communities of Łąka Prudnicka and the manor district of Łąka Prudnicka.
 The first head of office was the landowner Herrmann von Choltitz.
 In 1885, Łąka Prudnicka had 2025 inhabitants.

 In 1903, a flood destroyed some parts of the village.
 In 1933 there were 2,226 people in Łąka Prudnicka and 2,105 in 1939.
 Five Polish citizens were murdered by Nazi Germany in the village during World War II.
 Until 1945 the village belonged to the Landkreis Neustadt O.S.

-After the end defeat of Nazi Germany in World War II, the village became again part of Poland and was renamed Łąka Prudnicka.
+After the end defeat of Nazi Germany in World War II, the village became part of Poland and was renamed Łąka Prudnicka.
 It joined the Śląsko-Dąbrowskie Voivodeship.
 Since 1950 it is administratively located in Opole Voivodeship, and since 1999 it is in Prudnik County.